In this article we’ll try to answer some of the common questions you may have regarding Margin Against Shares also known as Collateral.

 Pledged shares benefit could be viewed in the Trading Balance or Funds section in the trading applications.

-We are excited to launch MAS and are confident that it will benefit you with trading.
+We are confident that it will benefit you with trading.
 We will continue to add new features to this as we go forward.
 We hope you find this information useful.
 Please feel free to post your queries/suggestions in the comments section below and we shall make sure that they are answered at the earliest.